 Is the Copenhagen Card worth buying for every trip or does it depend on the kind of traveler you are?
 This post breaks it down for you.

-- a a free card for 2 children up to 10 years of age with each adult card
+- Free card for 2 children up to 10 years of age with each adult card.

 Contents